ksheerasagar17/mockingbird/README.md

 # Synopsis

-Mockingbird is a simple ASP.Net web application to help developers setup mocking endpoints for development and testing of RESTful applications.
-After setting up this ASP.Net website on a server; developers can quickly cook up new RESTful api endpoints.
-These are useful especially in times of maintainances activities on downstream applications.
+Mockingbird is a simple ASP.Net web application to help developer’s setup mock endpoints quickly for development and testing purposes.
+After deploying this ASP.Net website on a web server; developers can quickly create new RESTful api endpoints which spit out the same response as original endpoint.
+These are useful especially when downstream applications are down because of maintenance or in case of any other failures.

 # Usage example

 ## Register Interception handler in WebApiConfig ##

 Handler **MockRequestsInterceptor** does the interception for every requests that comes into this application with the exception for portal.
-Portal requests are routed to MVC controller which to display UI for adding new end.
+Portal requests are routed even before webapi and are sent to MVC controller to enable adding new endpoints.

 ```csharp
 	// Web API configuration and services